ismaeIfm/usda-sqlite/README.md

 ```

 ## Attribution
-Adapted from <https://github.com/czarandy/usda> for scripts to run on Mac OS X with SR28 release.
-Adapted from https://github.com/alyssaq/usda-sqlite for missing tables.
+Adapted from <https://github.com/czarandy/usda> for scripts to run on Mac OS X with SR28 release and from https://github.com/alyssaq/usda-sqlite to add missing tables.